 Social intranets struggle forward, social business processes don’t.
 Those overhauling their intranets to make them more social have had a long, hard time of it.

-This discussion was sparked by Laurie Buczek this year and was discussed widely by the Enterprise 2.0 community, with a general consensus that while general purpose, open-ended social media was the right direction (and is vital for emergent outcomes), a more direct route to value capture is needed.
+This discussion was sparked and was discussed widely by the Enterprise 2.0 community, with a general consensus that while general purpose, open-ended social media was the right direction (and is ), a more direct route to value capture is needed.
 It’s now increasingly believed that high impact results will come most directly from integrating social business into daily work processes on the ground.

 Internal and external social business efforts blur, but remain distinct